 Beyond 2019 IFRS 16 will apply to both the Public Listed Companies (PLCs) that have not yet completed their IFRS 16 implementation project and/or those PLCs who weren’t able to deliver the correct results with an adequate audit trail.

-Based on my recent experiences, the single most challenging task when implementing IFRS 16, ASC 847, and GASB 87 is the collection of data.
-Many people underestimate the significance of obtaining the right data, falsely believing it’s simply a matter of extracting what they already have and moving it elsewhere.
+Based on my recent experiences, the single most challenging task when implementing IFRS 16 is the collection of data.
+Many people underrate the significance of obtaining the right data, falsely believing it’s simply a matter of extracting what they already have and moving it elsewhere.

 Some common challenges related to data and its collection are: